 How to Get Around the Passive Income Problem

 For that reason, Davidson recommends working with an insurance agent who is willing to negotiate with underwriters.

 In general, underwriters will simply disregard passive income that is less than about 10% of your income as a whole.
 So if you earned $50,000 total last year, of which $5,000 was from royalties, your insurer will simply look at your total income without worrying about your royalties.

 If your passive income is a larger share of your total income, a good agent who has experience in negotiating with disability insurance underwriters can get your passive income alleviated in underwriting, particularly if he can prove that a disability would have a negative effect on the promotional work that you do.

-3. How to Find the Right Disability Insurance Product
+3. How to Find the Right Self-Employed Disability Insurance Product

 Another option is to look for professional groups or associations that might offer insurance options.
 For instance, a lawyer deciding to work freelance from home might be able to purchase a less expensive plan through her local Bar Association.